2 administrations, 16 deaths: Governors reflect on the death penalty ahead of Willie B. Smith’s execution on Thursday

 “Do people consider that when they commit crimes?
 I certainly do not think they do,” he said.
 “Most of them are under the influence or they’re angry, but they don’t think about the death penalty.”

 Like Siegelman, Bentley said a life sentence may also be a worse punishment than death.
-“It’s something to think about.”
+“It’s something to think about,” he said.

 Neither Siegelman or Bentley met with a death row inmate while in office.
 Both governors also denied every request for clemency they received.